 - You must have strong documentation to make the case for an out of district placement.
 Districts are very selective in making these referrals, and they should be.
 If you want this to be successful, you must make a strong case as to why your child’s needs cannot be met in the public schools.
 You must have documentation of progress, or lack thereof.
 You must have reasonable assurance to provide to the district as to why you can expect progress in the new placement.
 Districts are not required to provide the “best” programming, only appropriate programming.
 This is not an issue that will likely be settled in one IEP meeting.
 Be upfront and honest, no “gotchas!” in the meeting.
 If the private school is an appropriate placement for your child and you have the data, there is nothing to be gained by springing it on them in the meeting.
 Put it in your parent concerns that you want to discuss placement options and that you want an LEA present at the meeting who has the authority to make these decisions.

-Lesson to be learned: As you go through the process of requesting and pursuing an out of district placement for your child, make sure you know what is being sent out to them.
+- Why Research is Important: As you go through the process of requesting and pursuing an out of district placement for your child, make sure you know what is being sent out to them.
 Ask to see the letter and the packet that is being sent out.
 That still is no guarantee that that is in fact what they will send out, but it’s a start.
 If you child is rejected, call them and ask why.
 This is why the research portion of this is extremely in important; you may have in fact requested inappropriate placement.

-6. School pushing for private placement, parent does not want.
+- School pushing for private placement, parent does not want.
 In most cases, a private placement is a more restrictive environment.
 So, if you don’t want it, argue LRE.
 Approaching it from both sides, the team has to exhaust all options in the neighborhood school before moving to a more restrictive placement.
 Familiarize yourself with that concept and use that to push for staying in neighborhood school.

 Basically, the district agrees to give the student a check or voucher for a predetermined amount of money, and family agrees to walk away, find their own education for the child and relinquish FAPE in the process.

 - Make sure that the amount advertised is what you will in fact receive and not the “maximum amount able to be received.”
 You don’t want to get caught in a lurch of not being able to afford the school.
 Know what you are getting.